 - Paradigm shift required: code-first teams face an adjustment period adopting spec-first methodology

-- No semantic codebase analysis: Spec Kit relies on whichever AI agent the team connects to rather than providing its own indexing.
+- No semantic codebase analysis: Spec Kit relies on whichever AI agent the team connects to and provides no indexing of its own.
 In practice, Spec Kit is strong when you can afford a disciplined review, and weaker when you need fast iteration or enterprise-scale context.

 3. OpenSpec: Proposal-First Workflow with Single Source of Truth